HomeVertebratesHutia

 Reproduction and Life Cycle

 Hutias breed year-round, giving birth one to three times per year after a gestation period of 110 to 150 days.
-Each litter typically consists of one or two young, though litter sizes can range from 1 to 6 offspring.
+Most species produce litters of one or two young.
+However, Desmarest’s hutia may have up to six offspring.
 The mother nurses her young for about five months, and they reach sexual maturity at around 10 months.

 Predators